 4. Bring them to a pool

-- Play with them just like this mother that I photographed in one of my summer vacations does
+- Play with them just like these parents I photographed in one of my summer vacations did

 5. Make everything fun and pleasant